Machu Picchu: it’s an iconic travel destination, and one that millions of people dream about visiting for years.

 So, what do you think?
 Was this stone city a summer retreat for royalty built by a technologically advanced human race?
 Or was it an inter-galactic holiday destination built by extraterrestrials?

-Make up your own mind about the origins of Machu Picchu by joining us on a larger-than-life adventure in South America this November.
+Make up your own mind about the origins of Machu Picchu by joining us on a larger-than-life adventure in South America.
 We’ll be drinking pisco sours and exploring colonial towns and Incan ruins in Peru and then journey to Brazil where we’ll visit the Christ the Redeemer statue and let the good times roll!
 Click here for details.